Twelve (TV series): Cast and characters

 An angel symbolizing the snake.
 She is a doctor of oriental medicine who treats all diseases of humans with medical techniques passed down from ancient times.
 She does not speak and relies on Don-yi to speak her thoughts.

 Production

 Development

 The series is directed by Kang Dae-gyu, whose works include the movie Harmony (2010) and Pawn (2020), with Han Yun-seon.
 It is written by Kim Bong-han and Ma Dong-seok.
 Contents, Big Punch Pictures, Nova Film, Monster Union, The Contents On, and Studio X+U managed the production with the latter also taking on the planning.
 The production cost was about billion.

 Casting

-In 2023, Ma Dong-seok reportedly received the series' script and was positively reviewing it.
+In 2023, Ma Dong-seok reportedly received the series' script and was reviewing it well.
 In 2024, Ji Chang-wook, Seo In-guk, Lee Joo-bin, Kang Mi-na, Sung Dong-il, and Ko Kyu-pil were reportedly cast and positively considering appearing.
-Ma, Seo, Sung, Ko, Lee along with Park Hyung-sik, Ahn Jihye, Kang Mi-na, Sung Yoo-bin, and Regina Lei officially confirmed their appearances in October.
+Ma, Seo, Sung, Ko, Lee – along with Park Hyung-sik, Ahn Jihye, Kang Mi-na, Sung Yoo-bin, and Regina Lei – officially confirmed their appearances in October.